kwartzlab/meeting-minutes/Board Meetings/bm169-20170713/minutes.md

  * [...]
  * 165: Further documentation will need to happen with the new Treasurer, or in cooperation with Steph.
  * 167: ditto
+ * 169: Melissa and Jim  to meet with Steph and continue documenting procedures and best practices.

 * Long Term Strategic Planning
  * 161: Doug proposed one meeting a year dedicated to discussing the long term vision and strategy of the lab, and to begin organizing an unconference on the direction of Kwartzlab.